 nuclear theory (nuclear matter, correlations in nuclei).

 Students are usually admitted to the PhD program rather than to the AM.
-They spend their first two years doing graduate course work, finding a dissertation adviser, and starting research.
-During that time they receive a stipend and have teaching assistantship duties for only two semesters.
+They spend their first two years taking graduate courses, finding a dissertation adviser, and starting research.
+During that time they receive a stipend and complete two semesters of mentored teaching experiences.
 After achieving the required course grades and passing an oral examination at the end of their second year, students are normally paid from research funds while working on their research and writing a dissertation.
 The PhD program typically takes between five and six years to complete.